vanessafarraye/prototypes/README.md

 ###  Directions

 * Fork this repo
-* Clone it and switch into the directory
+* Clone it from your github account onto your computer, and switch into the directory
 	* Make a JS file for each exercise you attempt.
 	* Play with your code in your snippets or console to verify it works correctly.
 * Once finished do the following: